How the West Deemed Eating With Your Hands “Uncivilized”

 November 4, 2022

-I love the crunch of urad dal, chana dal, and mustard seeds popped in hot oil, then pushed forward by my thumb.
+I love the crunch of urad dal and mustard seeds popped in hot oil.
 I love when grains of rice, made yellow with turmeric and tangy with lemon juice, move from my fingers to my tongue.
-I notice the turmeric dyeing the skin around my nails.
-I savor the sambar, how the tips of my fingers are pruned by the time dinner comes to a close.
-The sound of the appalam cracking in my hand reminds me of the same crunch in my grandparents’ home.
+I savor the sambar, how my fingertips are pruned by the time dinner comes to a close.
+Across Ethiopia, Oaxaca, the Indian subcontinent, and beyond, eating with your hands is a common practice — even sacred.
+The science even shows that it makes food taste better.

 Join today to read the full story.